lpwoodhouse/playbook_rpi_poe_hat_conf/README.md

-# Ansible Role: rpi_fan_levels_ubuntu
+# Ansible Playbook: rpi_poe_hat_fan_config_ubuntu

 ### Part of my Raspberry Pi cluster project

-Sets the 4 levels of cpu temperature at which an increase in fan speed occurs.
+Sets the 4 levels of cpu temperature at which an increase in fan speed occurs.<br>
+This play is for ubuntu distros only.

 ## Requirements